websealevel/cv-markdown/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. --> Développeur web / formateur free-lance.
-Aspire également à travailler un jour en lien avec le monde de l'édition IT.
+Aspire également à travailler en lien avec le monde de l'édition IT.

 <small>Ce CV a été écrit en Markdown, en utilisant le projet [resume.md](https://github.com/mikepqr), maintenu par Mike Lee Williams</small>